cloud-native-toolkit/site-developer-guide/docs/resources/ibm-cloud/access-control.md

 - Create a good set of resource groups to organize the resources
 - Create a good set of access groups to assign access to the resources

-The documentation explains some stratagies:
+The documentation explains some strategies:

 - [Best practices for setting up your account](https://cloud.ibm.com/docs/account?topic=account-account_setup){: target=_blank}
 - [What is a resource?](https://cloud.ibm.com/docs/resources?topic=resources-resource){: target=_blank}